 Ex-minister Saryu Roy claims closeness with Nitish could have

-Asked for his reaction on Roys allegations that he was denied ticket following his closeness to Bihar chief minister, BJPs General Secretary Dipak Prakash said, "I cant comment on this as it was the decision of Parliamentary Board of the party."
-Kumar, who had gone into 2015 Bihar polls with Grand Alliance with RJD and Congress had left the grouping in July 2017 on the issue of graft charge against his then deputy Tejashwi Yadav and once again joined hands with BJP to form a NDA ministry there.
+Asked for his reaction on Roy's allegations that he was denied ticket following his closeness to Bihar chief minister, BJPs General Secretary Dipak Prakash said, "I can't comment on this as it was the decision of Parliamentary Board of the party."
+Kumar, who had gone in 2015 Bihar polls as member of Grand Alliance with RJD and Congress, had left the grouping in July 2017 on the issue of graft charge against his then deputy Tejashwi Yadav and once again joined hands with BJP to form a NDA ministry there.
 "The book authored by me was apolitical and getting it released by Nitish Kumar is no crime," Roy, who tendered his resignation from the Jharkhand ministry to take on the CM at Jamshedupur (East) assembly seat, said.

 Roy claimed JD(U) as well JMM have pledged him support in the election.
 Kumar headed JD(U) is fighting Jharkhand polls on its own.